Know Your Customer (KYC)

 Requirements for Each KYC Procedure

 The documents required from each end user for a KYC verification depends on the company availing the KYC services.
-Each company has its own requirements about verification of its users.
+Each company has its own requirements of customer compliance and verification of its users.
 However, certain standard documents are used by most businesses to verify their users.
 These documents include ID cards, passports, driver’s licences and credit/debit cards.
 The company can choose to provide different options for verification for its users or set a standard document through which the person can be verified.

 It must be noted that the requirement for each verification is set by the company availing the identity verification services.
 They may ask for only one or multiple documents for verification from each user according to the needs of their industry and the regulations they are obligated to adhere to.